 If you are intellectually curious and desire to think deeply on critical questions, we would love for you to apply for the Honors Guild.

 Applying is Easy:

 - Apply to Taylor.

 - Submit a reference.
-Ask a teacher (preferably AP-level) to fill out this form.
+Ask a teacher (preferably AP-level) to fill out our reference form.